Two days ago I red this article and I thought it would be a good idea to write about the Museum of Andalusian Autonomy for the #MuseumWeek

-This process was not so peaceful as you can imagine, large demonstrations where organized all over Andalusia (even in Catalonia, where the Andalusian migrants did everything they could to support the autonomy) and sadly in a demonstration a protester died due to police repression.
+This process was not so peaceful as you can imagine.
+The 4th of December of 1977, large demonstrations were organized all over Andalusia (even in Catalonia, where the Andalusian migrants did everything they could to support the autonomy) and sadly in a demonstration a protester died due to police repression.
+I mean he was killed.
 He was called Manuel García Caparrós and the Museum also makes us remind him.

 The jewel of this museum is the house of Blas Infante.
 He is considered the father of Andalusia as you can read in the article I linked above.
 He was born in Casares, but the last years of his life he lived in Coria del Río where he built his own house with the help of a Moroccan artisan and a Sevillian ceramist from Triana.

 From the outside the house seems to be quite simple.
 It is built in mudejar style, mainly with bricks, and the windows have the typical Islamic arches.
 At the main entrance, the emblem of Andalusia welcomes the visitors.
 The emblem was designed by Infante and he was inspired by the emblem of Cadiz: Hercules standing with two lions between the two columns of Gibraltar, considered in the past the end of the world.